OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 You structurally assign responsibilities for software security activities.

 ### Activity
-In a next maturity level, you want to increase your confidence in the capability of your suppliers for software security.
-The most effective way to achieve this is to discuss concrete responsibilities and expectations from your suppliers (and your own organisation) and build these into the agreement (contract) with the supplier.
-These responsibilities can specify specific quality requirements or particular tasks to be performed, and minimal service can be detailed in a Service Level Agreement (SLA).
-For quality, this may mean that they will deliver software that is protected against the OWASP Top 10 and in case issues are detected, these will be fixed.
-For tasks, they might have to perform continuous static code analysis, or perform an independent penetration test before a major release.
-An agreement should also stipulate liabilities (and caps) in case an important issue arises.
+Increase your confidence in the capability of your suppliers for software security.
+Discuss concrete responsibilities and expectations from your suppliers and your own organisation and establish a contract with the supplier.
+The responsibilities can be specific quality requirements or particular tasks, and minimal service can be detailed in a Service Level Agreement (SLA).
+A quality requirement example is that they will deliver software that is protected against the OWASP Top 10 and in case issues are detected, these will be fixed.
+A task example is that they have to perform continuous static code analysis, or perform an independent penetration test before a major release.
+The agreement stipulates liabilities and caps in case an important issue arises.

-Once you have implemented this for a few suppliers, work towards having a standard agreement for suppliers that forms the basis of your negotiations.
-You can deviate from this standard agreement on a case by case basis, but a standard agreement will help you to ensure that important topics are not overlooked.
+Once you have implemented this for a few suppliers, work towards a standard agreement for suppliers that forms the basis of your negotiations.
+You can deviate from this standard agreement on a case by case basis, but it will help you to ensure you do not overlook important topics.

 ### Maturity Questions
 #### Q 1